S3-working-group/s3-practical-guide/src/peer-development/effectiveness-review.md

 ## Effectiveness Review

-* development in roles supported by peers
-* the individual holding the role initiates the process and begins each step
-* harvest appreciations, identify opportunities for improvement and evolve the role

----

-## Steps of an Effectiveness Review

 ![right,fit](img/people-and-roles/effectiveness-review.png)

+People support each other to learn and grow in the roles they fulfill.

+The individual holding the role initiates the process and is the first to speak in each step.

-1. Invite people with complementing perspectives to contribute to the review, and a facilitator
+Invite people with complementing perspectives to contribute to the review, and a facilitator.

-2. Present role description and strategy
-3. Collect appreciations
-4. Identify areas for improvement
-    * personal development
-    * updates to role description, function or driver
+Improvement suggestions apply to personal development, or updates to role description or driver.
-5. Co-create and consent to a development plan